Rogdham/pyzstd/index.rst

 .. note:: Rich memory mode

     pyzstd module has a "rich memory mode" for compression.
 It is designed to allocate more memory in some cases, but faster.

     There is a :py:func:`richmem_compress` function, a :py:class:`RichMemZstdCompressor` class.

-    Note that currently it has no effect on :ref:`zstd multi-threading compression <mt_compression>`, it will issue a ``ResourceWarnings`` in this case.
+(Note that currently it won't be faster when using :ref:`zstd multi-threading compression <mt_compression>`, it will issue a ``ResourceWarnings`` in this case.)

     Effects:

     * The output buffer is larger than input data a little.
-    * 10% ~ 15% faster.
+    * 4 ~ 15% faster.

-    When this mode is disabled, the output buffer grows `gradually <https://github.com/animalize/pyzstd/blob/dbf717d48cf0cdb218665b5ee276c8d8c2138ae2/src/_zstdmodule.c#L146-L171>`_, in order not to allocate too much memory.
+    When not using this mode, the output buffer grows `gradually <https://github.com/animalize/pyzstd/blob/dbf717d48cf0cdb218665b5ee276c8d8c2138ae2/src/_zstdmodule.c#L146-L171>`_, in order not to allocate too much memory.
 The negative effect is that pyzstd module usually need to call the underlying zstd library's compress function multiple times.

-    After enabling this mode, the size of output buffer is provided by ZSTD_compressBound() function, which is larger than input data a little (maximum compressed size in worst case single-pass scenario).
+    When using this mode, the size of output buffer is provided by ZSTD_compressBound() function, which is larger than input data a little (maximum compressed size in worst case single-pass scenario).
 For a 100 MB input data, the allocated output buffer is (100 MB + 400 KB).
 The underlying zstd library has a speed optimization for this output buffer size (~4% faster than this size - 1).

     .. sourcecode:: python